• Remuneration and securities ownership

 Compensation of the Executive Committee

-Total Executive Committee compensation reported in 2023 remained stable, and represens full year compensation for seven members (including the Chief Executive Officer).
+Total Executive Committee compensation reported in 2023 remained stable, and represents full year compensation for seven members (including the Chief Executive Officer).
 Total Executive Committee compensation for the reporting period increased by 6.3%, reflecting higher annual incentive achievement.
 Total fixed compensation and long-term incentive grant values remain stable.
 The Executive Committee did not receive an increase in base salary in 2023.

 The compensation paid is within the amounts approved by shareholders at the respective Annual General Meeting.
 The fixed and long term variable compensation approved for 2023 was CHF 15,400,000 (2022: CHF 15,400,000).
 The annual incentive, short-term variable compensation amount for 2023 was CHF 4,361,584 and will be submitted for approval at the 2024 Annual General Meeting (2022: CHF 3,336,733).